Derida23/Pokecatch-PokedexConsole/README.md

 ## Overview
 <p align="justify">
-Pokecatch - Pokedex Power is A site that provides a group or many types of pokemon that can be obtained from `Poke-API` where you can see the pokemon in the TV series as a child. use a mockup design in **Figma** that I made and display a **Responsive Website** (mobile or website)</p>
+Pokecatch - Pokedex Power is A site that provides a group or many types of pokemon that can be obtained from `Poke-API` where you can see the pokemon in the TV series as a child. use a mockup design in <b>Figma</b> that I made and display a <b>Responsive Website</b> (mobile or website)</p>

 <p align="center">
     <img src="https://img.shields.io/badge/-Frontend-red?style=for-the-badge&logo=">